Ramona Gardens: Community efforts and further development

 Jewish residents of Boyle Heights started the racially and economically integrated Heights Cooperative Nursery School for Ramona Gardens children in 1949.
 It was held at the Jewish Cultural Center nearby in City Terrace until Interstate 10 widening required it to be moved in about 1969.
 The nursery continued operating through at least 1974.
 It was used as a training school by education students at California State University, Los Angeles and by the Head Start Program.

 In 1988, 10 mobile homes or trailers were brought into Ramona Gardens and parked on playfields.
 They were used as transitional housing for the city's large homeless population.
 Residents agreed to participate after receiving promises they would be given to families, not "the stereotypical single men who live on Skid Row."

 After the initial number of 610 housing units in just over 100 buildings, varying numbers of units have been given: 488 units in 1985, 497 with about 2000 predominantly Latino residents in 2007.

-The housing contains public murals that were created by the residents of Ramona Gardens between 1973 and 1977, with the assistance of the Mechiano Arts Center.
-At least one was painted by Willie Herron inside the administration building.
+The housing contains public murals that were created by the residents of Ramona Gardens between 1973 and 1977, with the assistance of the Mechicano Arts Center.
+Artists that painted these murals include Judithe Hernández, Carlos Almaraz, Willie Herrón, and Wayne Healy.
+These murals, along with the ones painted in Estrada Courts, are examples of public Chicano art in Los Angeles.
+In 2014, restoration of the murals began with Virgen of Guadalupe by Armando Cabrera.

+The murals of Ramona Gardens are: